joshuaspring9/iot-web-platform/Readme.md

 # IOT Web Platform
 The web platform component for the IOT Intrusion Detection System.
+## Members
+joshuaspring9 is Joshua Zeitlinger vpilly is Varun Pilly jslavens99 is Jake SLavens kzambrow is Kamil Zambrowski
 ## Requirements
 Run the following command to install dependencies:
 ```python